JeremyRand/zeronet-yacy/README.md

 You can build YaCy from source; follow the instructions at [YaCy's GitHub](https://github.com/yacy/yacy_search_server).

+Note that for performance enhancements, you may want to use the experimental ZeroNet fork of YaCy.
+In the future it should be possible to use upstream YaCy without those performance problems.

 ### Configure YaCy use case

 YaCy Administration -> First Steps -> Use Case & Account -> Basic Configuration -> Use Case -> Intranet Indexing.